My mission is to travel to all 47 prefectures in Japan. I have also memorized the prefectural map of Japan by heart. ^^

 That’s all about prefectural trivia!
 Let’s get into serious business!

 Here’s the breakdown of my blog posts by regions and prefecture.
-I have covered 31 prefectures in blog posts (as of 25 Nov 2018), hopefully I will be able to link them all up soon enough!
+I have covered 38 prefectures in blog posts (as of 13 March 2020), hoping to bring you more! ^^

 Happy conquering your #47PrefectureMission!
 Let’s give Japan lots of love!